Insights from an NYC Domestic Violence Lawyer

 - Former romantic relationships (ex-boyfriend/girlfriend and former spouses)

-Generally speaking, stalking occurs when a person intentionally engages in a course of conduct directed at another person and the person knows or reasonably should know that the conduct is likely to cause a reasonable fear of harm in the other person.
-Stalking can include following them or engaging in repeated contact via the telephone, email, or other means.
+Stalking occurs when a person intentionally engages in a course of conduct directed at another person that is likely to cause a reasonable fear of harm.
+Such conduct can include following a person around.
+It can also include repeated unwanted contact via telephone, email, or other means.

 Reckless Endangerment in the Second Degree is a Class A misdemeanor, which carries a sentence of up to one year and a $1,000 fine if convicted.